w32zhong/LLM-common-eval/README.md

     log_endpoint='my_cloudflare_r2'
 )
 ```
-The logging writter will fallback to local "./logs" if the config entry is not found.
+The logger will fallback to local "./logs" directory if the config endpoint is not found.